apache/druid/docs/multi-stage-query/reference.md

 Together, all of these non-base leaf inputs must not exceed the [limit on broadcast table footprint](#limits).
 There is no limit on the size of the base (leftmost) input.

-Only LEFT JOIN, INNER JOIN, and CROSS JOIN are supported with with `broadcast`.
+Only LEFT JOIN, INNER JOIN, and CROSS JOIN are supported with `broadcast`.

 Join conditions, if present, must be equalities.
 It is not necessary to include a join condition; for example, `CROSS JOIN` and comma join do not require join conditions.